Jessie Carney Smith: Career

-Legacy
+Awards and recognition

 Smith is best known for her work as an African-American studies scholar, and has received a number of awards for her work in libraries and as an author.
 She was awarded the Martin Luther King Black Authors Award in 1982 and the National Women's Book Association Award in 1992.
 She received the Candace Award for excellence in education in 1992, and distinguished alumni awards from both the Peabody College of Vanderbilt University and the University of Illinois.
 Smith was named the Academic/Research Librarian of the Year from the Association of College and Research Libraries in 1985, and in 1997 Smith received the key to the city of Oak Ridge, Tennessee.

 In 2020, upon her retirement, Smith was granted the title of Librarian Emerita by Fisk University.